 Phone: (508) 626-4864

 This course will help you see what truly matters in life.
-It aims to enable you to clarify your future endeavors in college and beyond.
-Ironically, exploring the various ways people understand and respond to the realities of death and dying is a great way – perhaps the best way – to achieve these all-important goals.
-The course gives students a forum for discussing a series of topics that are often taboo to talk about elsewhere.
+It aims to clarify your future endeavors in college and beyond.
+Ironically, exploring the various ways people understand and respond to the realities of death and dying is a great way – perhaps the best way – to achieve these all-important life goals.
+The course gives you a forum for discussing a series of topics that are often taboo to talk about elsewhere.
 We consider these topics within the context of American society as well as cross-culturally.

 There is one book to purchase from the campus bookstore; it can also easily be found used online: Mitch Albom, Tuesdays with Morrie: An Old Man, a Young Man, and Life’s Greatest Lesson.
 New York: Doubleday, 1997.